 As in Experiment 1, overall accuracy was high (>90%) in each condition.
 There was a main effect of identity, with participants responding more accurately on different identity trials.
-This is opposite to the pattern observed for typical face recognizers, who were more accurate on same identity trials in the frontal, orientation, and moving conditions.
-The results fit with Bobak, Dowsett, and Bate (2016), who found that super-recognizers tended to be more conservative than controls.
-There was no main effect of image type, which may be because superior recognizers are better at structural encoding, and so unlike typical face recognizers, do not benefit as much from the additional orientation information (Bobak, Hancock, et al., 2016).
+This is opposite to the pattern observed for typical face recognisers, who were more accurate on same identity trials in the frontal, orientation, and moving conditions.
+The results fit with Bobak, Dowsett, & Bate (2016), who found that super-recognisers tended to be more conservative than controls.
+There was no main effect of image type, which may be because superior recognisers are better at structural encoding, and so unlike typical face recognisers, do not benefit as much from the additional orientation information (Bobak, Hancock et al., 2016).
 However, there was an interaction between identity and image type: the difference between accuracy on same identity and different identity trials was reduced in the moving and interactive conditions.
-Whilst the condition means suggest that superior recognizers benefit from fluid movement in the sense that they are less likely to respond conservatively in these conditions, the multilevel signal detection analysis did not reveal any significant differences in criterion across conditions.
-This could be because overall high performance in Experiment 2 impacts on the ability to detect criterion shifts, or because overall there is less data in comparison with Experiment 1.
+Whilst the condition means suggest that superior recognisers benefit from fluid movement in the sense that they are less likely to respond conservatively in these conditions, the multilevel signal detection analysis did not reveal any significant differences in criterion across conditions.
+This could be because overall high performance in Experiment 2 impacts on the ability to detect criterion shifts, or because overall there is less data in comparison to Experiment 1.

 Broadly speaking, the confidence-accuracy analyses replicate Experiment 1.
 There was a relationship between confidence and accuracy in each of the comparison image conditions.
-The superior recognizers exhibit numerically higher confidence than typical recognizers, which mirrors the pattern of accuracy.
+The superior recognisers exhibit numerically higher confidence than typical recognisers, which mirrors the pattern of accuracy.

-Experiment 3: A comparison of typical and superior face recognizers
+Experiment 3: A Comparison of Typical and Superior Face Recognisers

-The results of Experiments 1 and 2 suggest that interactivity has the potential to shift patterns of performance in both typical and superior face recognizers, and may be extremely valuable in settings where it is important to avoid false positive matching decisions (Experiment 1).
-In Experiments 3 and 4, we compare the novel interactive procedure to the procedure associated with photo-ID, that is, matching to a frontal image.
+The results of Experiments 1 and 2 suggest that interactivity has the potential to shift patterns of performance in both typical and superior face recognisers, and may be extremely valuable in settings where it is important to avoid false positive matching decisions (Experiment 1).
+In Experiments 3 and 4 we compare the novel interactive procedure to the procedure associated with photo-ID, i.e. matching to a frontal image.

-The number of superior recognizers tested in Experiment 2 exceeds that of much previous research (Noyes et al., 2017).
+The number of superior recognisers tested in Experiment 2 exceeds that of much previous research (Noyes et al., 2017).
 However, a proportion of participants in the interactive condition were excluded, which risked this condition being underpowered.
-In Experiment 3 we recruited a greater number of superior recognizers, comparing performance against typical recognizers in order to test whether the two groups process faces in qualitatively different ways, and exhibit different patterns of performance across frontal and interactive conditions.
+In Experiment 3 we recruited a greater number of superior recognisers, comparing performance against typical recognisers in order to test whether the two groups process faces in qualitatively different ways, and exhibit different patterns of performance across frontal and interactive conditions.
 Experiments 3 and 4 were pre-registered (AsPredicted# 30321).